zus2/PyTrain/README.md

-Pybricks Train Controller script using asynchronous async/await control for loco inertia effects
+Pybricks Train Controller script using asynchronous async/await control for loco inertia effects like the official app.

-Strictly Beta in inital stages of development - no warranty, use at your own risk
+Strictly Beta software in inital stages of development - no warranty, use at your own risk.

+Full documentation to follow.

 ALL comments welcome